 I’m just a Brooklynite with lustrous, curly locks who'd like to meet someone to laugh with.
 I’d like to meet a creative, intelligent woman who doesn’t take herself too seriously.
 Chemistry is everything, though these internet tubes aren’t really set up for that just yet.
 But if you laughed at any of the above, that’s a start.

-Oh, and I invented a recipe for brownies as cookies: Brookies©, and I will make 'em for you.
+Oh, and I invented a recipe for brownies as cookies: Brookies©, and I might just make 'em for you.

-I want to meet someone who is smart and funny (but who wants to meet a boring dum dum, really?).
+I want to meet someone who is smart and funny.
 Sarcasm and sass are great.
 I'm drawn to bold women, though quiet strength is also appealing, as long as you can laugh.
 I'm attracted to someone who can roll with it, who can handle a crisis or change in plans with smooth grace and style.

 I am more interested in why you do something rather than the thing itself.
 Above all else, I want to meet someone who is curious.